9 Frugal Living Tips That Break the Rules (But Actually Work)

 You will also hopefully drink less and save money by not buying alcohol for your house.

-Spending to Support What You Value
+Spending To Support What You Value

 Post-Holiday Gifting